HTML and Specifying Language

 That is my view as good as I can lay it out.
 With this move towards

 Content-Language I wish to make sure I didn’t overestimate their effectiveness; and neither do I want to appear negligent when it comes to the actual use, and useful use at that, of information that indicates changes in language.
 Hence, what data and evidence did I miss?
 And what else could, or should, we do?

 Content-Language header defines the “natural language of the intended audience.”
 I simplify matters in this post by treating document language and audience language synonymously.
 In cases in which there is a difference that also matters, the original definitions apply, from what I tell with marginal consequences for the issues raised.

 † …and I can only present this case because of all the work that has been done elsewhere, especially in W3C Working Groups.
 And so I like to particularly thank Richard Ishida from whom I’ve learned much when it comes to best practice L10N and I18N.
-(Both a former Google Tech Lead and W3C translator I’ve become very familiar with and grateful for Richard’s and the W3C I18N Activity’s work.)
+(Both a former Google tech lead and a W3C translator, I’ve become familiar with and grateful for Richard’s and the W3C I18N Activity’s work.)